spences10/scottspence.com/posts/2017/05/23/twitter-bot-playground/index.md

 const bot = new Twit(config)
 ```

-First up get the photo from the NASA api, for this we will need to
+First up get the photo from the NASA API, for this we will need to
 create a parameter object inside our `getPhoto` function that will be
 passed to the node HTTP client `request` for the image: